purdue-epics-ims/GatherUp-ReactNative/README.md

 1. Download the latest Node.js from [here](https://nodejs.org/en/)
 2. Download the latest Git from [here](https://git-scm.com/downloads)
   - If you are Windows user, make sure you check getting git bash while you install
-3. Open up terminal (command line for windows), cd to the directory that you want to store this project
+3. Open up terminal (git bash for windows), cd to the directory that you want to store this project
 4. Type in the following command to clone down the project

- `git@github.com:purdue-epics-ims/GatherUp-ReactNative.git`
+ `git clone git@github.com:purdue-epics-ims/GatherUp-ReactNative.git`

  If you fail cloning:
   - Check your permission to the project with your team leader
   - Check if you have added the ssh key of your computer to Github, if not, follow [this tutorial to create a new ssh-key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) and [this tutorial to add your ssh-key to Github ](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

 5. cd into GatherUp-ReactNative/Application after you finish cloning
-6. Follow the React-Native website (https://facebook.github.io/react-native/docs/getting-started.html) to download and install react-native.
-If this give you trouble check the links below
+6. Follow the [React-Native website](https://facebook.github.io/react-native/docs/getting-started.html) to download and install react-native as well as set up your emulator (android studio avd or physical devices).
+If this gives you trouble check the links below

 7. Type in the following command to download all the libraries for the project with npm: